Skip to main content

 Table of contents :

-What are Booleans parameters?
+What are Boolean parameters?

 Mastering Account-Based before Booleans

-What are Booleans parameters?
+What are Boolean parameters?

 Booleans parameters are operators that allow you to combine keywords using AND, NOT, OR during your search :